 A stroke is a medical emergency and every minute is important.
 If you are a caregiver for someone who has any symptoms of a stroke call 9-1-1.
 The National Stroke Association recommends that everyone learn the F.A.S.T. method for recognizing stroke symptoms:

-F for face.
+.
 Ask the person to smile or move their facial muscles and look for one sided weakness.

-A for arms.
+.
 Ask the person to lift their arms to see if one arm is weak or not moving.

-S for speech.
+.
 Ask the person to repeat a few words and listen for slurred or disordered speech.

-T for time.
+.
 Remember that time is of the essence.
 Call 9-1-1 and get the person to emergency treatment.